abrarkhan1234/meta-weather/README.md

 You will need to restart your terminal in order to start using the `nvm` command.

 Configure `nvm` to use the right version of Node.
-In the `web` directory:

 ```bash
 nvm use